nodejs/node/doc/api/buffer.md

 Writes `value` to `buf` at the specified `offset` as little-endian.
 The `value` must be a valid unsigned 32-bit integer.
 Behavior is undefined when `value` is anything other than an unsigned 32-bit integer.

+This function is also available under the `writeUint32LE` alias.

 ```js
 const buf = Buffer.allocUnsafe(4);